How to get someone evicted from a council house

 Written evidence plays a key role in proving your case.
 Collect any letters, emails, or text messages that demonstrate the tenant’s breach of tenancy agreement or any concerning behavior.
 This could include communication with neighbors, the council, or any relevant authorities.

-See also How to watch alibi tv
+See also How to fund an extension

 In addition to letters, emails, and text messages, gathering any official documentation such as police reports, court orders, or housing officer reports can be highly persuasive in showing a pattern of wrongdoing.